World Cup outright betting tips

 World Cup Golden Boot Predictions

 Mbappe is the obvious starting point.
-The France forward won the Golden Boot in Qatar with eight goals and already has 12 World Cup goals to his name despite still being in his twenties.
-His World Cup record is exceptional and he remains one of the most dangerous tournament players the game has seen.
+The France forward won the Golden Boot in Qatar with eight goals and arrived in North America with 12 World Cup goals to his name despite still being in his 20s.
+His World Cup record is exceptional, and he remains one of the most dangerous tournament players the game has seen.

 His domestic form has been equally impressive.
 After another prolific campaign with Real Madrid, he arrives at the tournament as France's undisputed focal point in attack and their first choice penalty taker.